iorobertob/booking/README.md

 ## TODO:
 * Ask for email AND phone from borrowers
+* Improve add to cart functionality, does not need name and contact every time. only on checkout.
+* send email on aceptance or denial of bookings
+* specify if the status is clearly lent OR booked, not together
+* keep on sending reminders to return item for a long as it is "lent" and include that if its returned please ask the admin to mark it so.
+* When adding items, the locations should be on a dropdown menu.
+* return to same page search/filter conditions when going back.
 * Send only one aggregated reminder email, not one per borrowed item.
 * Decide whether or not to send remidner email to admins.?
 * Add cart - DONE